-You've probably noticed, but Battle Royale games are having something of a moment.
-One of the biggest of the Battle Royale titles available at the moment is Fortnite Battle Royale from Epic Games.
+You've probably noticed, but Battle Royale games are big news at the moment.
+One of the biggest of the Battle Royale titles available is Fortnite Battle Royale from Epic Games.

 Available for free on PC, Xbox One and PS4, Fortnite Battle Royale supports up to 100 players at a time in a game, either playing as individuals or in squads of up to four.
 When starting up, you're thrown onto an island with no weapons or armor and you must scavenge for supplies and fight for your life to be the last man or squad standing at the end of the game.

 Like most Battle Royale games, Fortnite is split into matches of varying length with a map that shrinks as the match progresses, forcing players closer together.

 Epic Games actively works on Fortnite Battle Royale, making regular changes through patches and updates.
 Here you'll be able to find the latest changes to the game.